Doubly Optimal Policy Evaluation for Reinforcement Learning: Background

 \section{Background}

 In this paper, we study a finite horizon Markov Decision Process (MDP, \citet{puterman2014markov}).
-This MDP consists of a finite state space $\fS$, a finite action space $\fA$, a reward function $r: \fS \times \fA \to \R$, a transition probability function $p: \fS \times \fS \times \fA \to [0, 1]$, an initial distribution $p_0: \fS \to [0, 1]$, and a constant horizon length $T$.
-For simplifying notations. we consider the undiscounted setting without loss of generality.
+In this MDP, there is a finite action space $\fA$, a finite action space $\fA$, a transition probability function $p: \fS \times \fS \times \fA \to [0, 1]$, a reward function $r: \fS \times \fA \to \R$, an initial state distribution $p_0: \fS \to [0, 1]$, and a constant horizon length $T$.
+For simplifying notations, we consider the undiscounted setting without loss of generality.
 Our method naturally applies to the discounted setting as long as the horizon is fixed and finite \citep{puterman2014markov}.
 We define a shorthand $[n] \doteq \qty{0, 1, \dots, n}$ for any integer $n$.